lakshmanroy/CodSoft-Android-Internship/README.md

 Enable users to edit task titles.
 Allow users to edit task descriptions.
 Provide an option to change task priorities.
-Allow users to modify due dates..
+Allow users to modify due dates.
 Task Completion:

 Allow users to mark tasks as completed or active.